apache/spark/docs/sql-migration-guide.md

   - Since Spark 3.0, we upgraded the built-in Hive from 1.2 to 2.3.
 You need to migrate your custom SerDes to Hive 2.3 or build your own Spark with `hive-1.2` profile.
 See HIVE-15167 for more details.

   - Since Spark 3.0, we upgraded the built-in Hive from 1.2 to 2.3.
-The result decimal represent in string can be different between Hive 1.2 and Hive 2.3 when use `TRANSFORM` syntax in sql.
-In Hive 1.2, decimal will eliminate all non-significant zeros in precision when represents in string.
-But in Hive 2.3, it will always show 18 digits in precision and make up with zero if its precision is less than 18.
+The string representation of a decimal can be different between Hive 1.2 and Hive 2.3 when using `TRANSFORM` syntax in SQL for script transformation, which depends on hive's behavior.
+In Hive 1.2, the string representation omits trailing zeroes.
+But in Hive 2.3, it is always padded to 18 digits with trailing zeroes if necessary.

   - Since Spark 3.0, we upgraded the built-in Hive from 1.2 to 2.3.
-The local file system has changed from `org.apache.hadoop.fs.LocalFileSystem` to `org.apache.hadoop.hive.ql.io.ProxyLocalFileSystem` when use Hadoop API, e.g. `new Path("file:/").getFileSystem(conf)`, and `fs.rename(Path src, Path dst)` will returns `true` in Hive 1.2 but `false` in Hive 2.3 if `dst` represents a file.
+The local file system has changed from `org.apache.hadoop.fs.LocalFileSystem` to `org.apache.hadoop.hive.ql.io.ProxyLocalFileSystem` when using Hadoop APIs, e.g. `new Path("file:/").getFileSystem(conf)`, and `fs.rename(Path src, Path dst)` will return `true` and overwrite `dst` in Hive 1.2 but return `false` in Hive 2.3 if `dst` is an existed file.
+See HIVE-13705 and HDFS-10385 for more details.

 ## Upgrading from Spark SQL 2.4.4 to 2.4.5